jamie2210/C1_MS2_DCG/README.md

 https://sweetalert.js.org/guides/

 Images and logos not referenced below are owned or created by the developer.

+All images used have a free licence for personal use.

 ### Media